Viral Respiratory Infections– including symptoms, treatment and prevention

 - If unwell with a viral respiratory infection, try to stay away from childcare, preschool, school and work until well.

 - Cover a cough or sneeze with tissue or arm.
-Drop used tissues immediately into a rubbish bin, and wash hands afterwards.
+Dispose of used tissues immediately and wash hands afterwards.

 - Wipe down all frequently touched surfaces regularly with a cleaning cloth dampened with detergent, or with a large alcohol wipe.